Tampere Ice Stadium

 Tampere Ice Stadium (Tampereen jäähalli, often called Hakametsä) is an indoor sports arena in Tampere, Finland.
-It is primarily used for ice hockey, and it was the former home arena of Ilves and Tappara of the Finnish Liiga, until after the matches both teams played in November 2021, they moved to play the following matches in the new Nokia Arena.
+It is primarily used for ice hockey, and it was the former home arena of Ilves and Tappara of the Finnish Liiga until November 2021, when both teams moved to the new Nokia Arena.
 Today, the Ice Stadium is currently in use by the Koovee team.

 The ice hall, designed by the architect Jaakko Tähtinen was built for the 1965 World Ice Hockey Championships and opened the same year.
 The current capacity of the ice hall for hockey games is 7,300 spectators (5,629 seats, 1,359 standing, 312 suites).
-Tampere ice stadium is the third biggest ice hall in the Finnish ice hockey league.
+Tampere Ice Stadium is the third biggest ice hall in the Finnish ice hockey league.

 As there are several ice hockey venues in Tampere, this primary one is usually called "Hakametsän jäähalli" (after the district where it is located) or, more precisely, "Hakametsä 1" to distinguish it from the two smaller halls nearby.